 Millions of people worldwide are affected by Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS).
 Yet the causes, diagnostic markers, progression, and FDA-approved treatments remain unknown.
-The ME/CFS Collaborative Research Network (ME/CFSnet) encourages collaborative research in partnership with individuals and advocacy groups to create a shared vision for better diagnosis and treatment.
+The shared vision of the ME/CFS Collaborative Research Network (ME/CFSnet) is to encourage collaborative research in partnership with individuals and advocacy groups to understand the disease and develop better diagnosis and treatment.

 These institutions are working together as the ME/CFS Research Network.

 Visit the CDC to learn more about ME/CFS.